How to have a smooth Divorce – Get past the Financial disclosure

 Your head is in a spin, your world turned upside down.
 Separation can do that to you.
 It breeds upheaval and uncertainty.
 What’s going to happen to the house, the kids, your retirement savings, those tax payments?
 Questions, questions.
 And on top of all this, your lawyer keeps calling and hassling you about something called ‘financial disclosure’.
 You’re thinking ‘Really?
 Right now?
 Is digging out some old documents really that vital?’

-For once, your lawyer is right.
-Financial disclosure in Family Law is crucial to a smooth separation.
+For once, your lawyer is right. financial disclosure in Family Law is crucial to a smooth separation.
 It’s why I call it the really big domino.
 Because if it’s not sorted, all else stalls.
 But once the domino falls out of the way, it serves as the catalyst for a chain reaction that’s the fast-track to more harmony, faster agreements and hopefully a more amicable separation.

 In this article, I’ll outline what financial disclosure in family law is and why you need to do it accurately and honestly if you want the most hassle-free separation you can get.